 Sift together the flour, cocoa powder, baking soda, and baking powder into a large bowl.

 Add the oil, sugar, and vanilla to the nondairy milk mixture and stir well.
-I use my kitchenaid with the beater attachment.
+I use my stand mixer fitted with the beater attachment.

 Add the dry ingredients slowly to the wet, mixing continuously.
 Stop mixing when you can no longer see any dry ingredients.

 Fill each cupcake liner in each cupcake tin halfway.